 Better Together: Your EHR + Communication Platform

 Interoperability drives efficiency, and that’s exactly what happened at UUH.
-The academic health system had a sepsis initiative and the overall goal was to save patient lives by getting providers to the bedside in minutes every single time that sepsis is recognized.
+The academic health system had a sepsis initiative and the overall goal was to save patients lives by getting providers to the bedside in minutes every single time that sepsis is recognized.
 Spok Care Connect, on its own, can’t identify sepsis.
 We don’t have a sepsis surveillance tool to recognize the signs.

 That’s where we came in: We specialize in delivering information to the right people on the right device.
 With the interoperability between Epic and Spok, UUH was able to automatically send that BPA to the right clinicians based on the MEWS score.
 If the MEWS is sufficiently high, Spok sends that MEWS alert as a message, and sends to either the charge nurse (tier 1—MEWS score above 5) or the rapid response team (tier 2—MEWS score at 7 or above).
 The recipients then receive the notification to evaluate that patient right away.